 The axons of sensory neurons invade the epidermal layer of the skin to branch profusely between epithelial cells.
 Virtually every epithelial cell contacts sensory axons, and every axon contacts many epithelial cells.
 Our lab has uncovered several interactions between sensory axons and epithelial cells that regulate development and repair.
-For example, epidermal cells make molecules that guide axons to the skin, they clear debris from damaged sensory axons, release factors that promote axon regeneration, and wrap around sensory axons to seal them into ensheathment channels, similar to how glial cells wrap axons.
+For example, epidermal cells make molecules that guide axons to the skin, clear debris from damaged sensory axons, release factors that promote axon regeneration, and wrap around sensory axons to seal them into ensheathment channels, similar to how glial cells wrap axons.
 Conversely, we found that sensory axons determine the distribution of cytoskeletal elements, lipids, and adhesion proteins in epithelial cell membranes.
 Ongoing studies address how axons migrate through the epithelium, how these interactions affect neuronal function, and how innervation impacts epithelial properties.

 Projects